 Of course, the guys admitted that there was also a bit of a rivalry... just not on their parts.

 "To us, there wasn't a competition," Kirkpatrick said.
 "We just thought we needed to be the best.
 To them, there was, because they came out and we came out, and they're like, 'Man, we have to be better than them!'"

 In all fairness, Backstreet Boy member Brian Littrel did admit to Refinery29 that he and the rest of his band mates were peeved when *NSYNC hit the scene and benefitted from their accomplishments.

 "It was kind of like we were the older brother who went off to Yale or Harvard, and it just wasn't good enough," he explained.
 "How could it not be good enough?
 You go off on a four-year paid scholarship, and then your little brother comes along, and it's like the world was handed to him because of all the shit you knocked down."

 He added that things were especially "tough" for them because *NSYNC was even repped by the same people.

 "Same management, same label, same promoters, same writers, same producers, same everything," he said. "[*NSYNC was] seriously a carbon copy.
-That's when we kind of realized that this is a business.
+That's when we kind of realised that this is a business.
 People really don't care.
-You've got five guys that really honestly care about what you do, and then you realize everybody around you doesn't."
+You've got five guys that really honestly care about what you do, and then you realise everybody around you doesn't."